The rock at the edge of the world

 In May, I found myself in Uluwatu, the southernmost tip of Bali, Indonesia.
 Itself a stretch of rock, attached to the mainland by a spit of land the width of an airport.
 Its name Ulu - watu literally translates to ‘rock at the end of the world’.

-I discovered this entirely accidentally, as I traversed one of the most convoluted cliffside passages on earth, down to a famous beach one morning.
+I discovered this entirely by accident, as I made my way down an eclectic cliffside to a famous beach one morning.
 The path took me through multiple restaurants, through people's homes, down uneven steps, with a slight jump over a gap in the concrete, to an inlet where the water washed all the way up through the cliff edges, themselves connecting to form a triangle viewfinder through which the infinite ocean lay in wait beyond.
-It was a beautiful spot, but unfortunately, it was swamped with people getting photos for their Instagram.
-I left, made my way back up the cliffside, and came across this piece of etymological wisdom on the wall of a cafe I hadn’t spotted the first time around.
+It was a beautiful spot, but it was swamped with people getting photos for Instagram.
+I left, made my way back up the cliffside, and came across this piece of etymological wisdom on the wall of a cafe.
+Uluwatu, this tiny island on the other side of the world, was a Balinese Lands End.
+I was struck for a moment.

-Land’s End, the southernmost tip of England, equally inspires its own cosmologies.
-There is a sublime intrigue to this stretch of rock, understood to date back to Greek Antiquity, when it was referred to as Belerion - the shining land.
-The point is closely associated with the legend of King Arthur’s realm, famously drowned by the sea on a cataclysmically stormy night.
-In 1862, Edmond writes: “the aged and the young, the educated and the uneducated, the Englishman and the foreigner, all regard it as one of the most strikingly sublime and beautiful objects they have ever beheld.”
-More than just a coastline, it is an emblem of intrigue and danger, woven into the very heart of Cornish and English mythology.
+Like Uluwatu, Land’s End, the southernmost tip of England, has inspired its own cosmologies.
+There is something truly intriguing to this stretch of rock which seems to signify the very end (or perhaps the beginning, depending on where you’re coming from) of an entire world.
+During Greek Antiquity, Land’s End in Cornwall was known as Belerion - the shining land.
+The point is closely associated with the legend of King Arthur’s Camelot, itself a mystical place of magic and intrigue, and more recently, in 1862, Edmond writes that: “the aged and the young, the educated and the uneducated, the Englishman and the foreigner, all regard it as one of the most strikingly sublime and beautiful objects they have ever beheld.”
+More than just a coastline, it is an emblem of fascination, awe and danger, resonating on a deeper frequency than perhaps I had previously realised growing up on this little island.

 Central to the mystique of these geographical thresholds is the very duality of their existence.
 Land’s End and Uluwatu are symbols of the edge of knowing.
 They represent the terrifyingly thrilling prospect of all that lies beyond, and they serve as a reminder that all can never be known on the land that lies behind you.
-They are a choice between forwards and backwards, the known and the unknown, the past and the future.
-Their physical beauty is striking, and their emotional resonance seemingly universal.
-As I thought about them more, I found myself imagining an ordinary Balinese person and an ordinary English person, staring at the same ocean, years in the past, utterly incapable of fathoming each other's existence, and it dawned on me.
-Land Ends, as you may call them, may indeed be closing off one world, but they are they are also doorways into others, both physically and metaphysically.
-They prove to have enough capacity to connect people as they do to separate them.
-They are a beginning as much as they are an end.
+They represent a choice between forwards and backwards, the known and the unknown, the past and the future.
+Their physical beauty is striking, but their emotional resonance is pericing.
+I sometimes like to imagine an ordinary Balinese person and an ordinary English person, staring at the same ocean, years in the past, utterly incapable of fathoming each other's existence.
+Land Ends, as you may call them, may indeed be closing off one world, but they are they are also doorways into other worlds, both physically and metaphysically.
+Just like the stars and the oceans, they connect us to each other because of how they remind us of our own, humble humanity, amongst the grandiosity of the world in which we exist.

 THE VIVEKANANDA ROCK